 Hardiness Zone: 4b

 A culinary herb that can be added fresh or dried to eggs, meat, vegetables, vinegars and sauces; thrives in well-drained soils and full sun; wet soils and winters can cause plant to die

-French Tarragon's attractive small fragrant narrow leaves remain dark green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+French Tarragon's attractive small fragrant narrow leaves remain dark green in color throughout the season on a plant with an upright spreading habit of growth.

 French Tarragon is a dense herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and can be pruned at anytime.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 French Tarragon is recommended for the following landscape applications;

 French Tarragon will grow to be about 18 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!